An Australian-raised Southlander sent back to New Zealand under strict laws took less than four months to commit another violent attack.

 "She says you need to learn not to rush into situations," the judge said.
 "That's pretty good insight from a nana."

 Bishop is one of 513 Kiwis sentenced to a year or more in Australian jails who automatically lost the right to live there.
-The numbers:

 • 513 Kiwis deported from Australia since new legislation enacted in December 2014